nuthanc/faang/BinaryTrees/19/README.md

 ### Step 1: Verify the Constrainsts

 * Will there be duplicates
+  * Yes, but it is not a valid BST
 * Can there be negative numbers
 * What about values equal to a node, should it go left or right
 * What should be the return value